Cry Me a River (Justin Timberlake song): Writing and production

 Timberlake and Scott Storch wrote "Cry Me a River" with Timbaland, who produced the song.
 Storch found working with Timberlake easy because of the song's meaning.
-Reporters believed its lyrics were inspired by Timberlake's relationship with singer Britney Spears, which ended in 2002.
+Reporters believed its lyrics were inspired by Timberlake's failing relationship with singer Britney Spears after the two split in late 2002.
+At the time, Spears was rumored to have had an affair with her and Timberlake's mutual friend, choreographer and songwriter Wade Robson.
+More than 20 years later, Spears confirmed she “made out with [Robson]” on one occasion after learning that Timberlake had cheated on her.
 Timberlake told MTV News, "I'm not going to specifically say if any song is about anybody.
 I will say writing a couple of songs on the record helped me deal with a couple of things.
 To me songs are songs.
 They can stem from things that completely happened to you personally or they can stem from ideas that you think could happen to you."
-In December 2011, Timberlake admitted that he had written "Cry Me a River" after an argument with Spears: "I was on a phone call that was not the most enjoyable phone call.
+In December 2011, Timberlake said that he had written "Cry Me a River" after an argument over the phone: "I was on a phone call that was not the most enjoyable phone call.
 I walked into the studio and he [Timbaland] could tell I was visibly angry."
 Timbaland recalled, "I was like, 'Man, don't worry about it' and he was like, 'I can't believe she did that to me' and he was like, 'You were my sun, you were my earth.'"

 "Cry Me a River" was recorded at Westlake Recording Studios in Los Angeles by Senator Jimmy D, while Carlos "Storm" Martinez served as the assistant engineer.
 Jimmy Douglass and Timbaland mixed the song at Manhattan Center Studios in New York City.
 Timberlake arranged the vocals and was a backup singer alongside Timbaland, Marsha Ambrosius, Tye Tribbett and Greater Anointing.
 The ad lib "Cry me, cry meeee" at the end of the song was among Ambrosius's contributions.
 Storch compared Timberlake's vocals on "Cry Me a River" to R&B and rock singer Daryl Hall.
 Larry Gold provided the string arrangement and conducting, while Storch and Bill Pettaway played the clavinet and guitar, respectively.